maliMirkec/personal-website/source/_posts/a-guide-to-static-site-generators-using-hexo-and-wordpress.md

 npm install
 ```

 To make the migration, install the [hexo-migrator-wordpress plugin](https://github.com/hexojs/hexo-migrator-wordpress).
 This plugin expects XML files as a source.
-XML files could be exported via the WordPress export tool, which can be found in administration panel under Tools -> Export -> Wordpress.
+XML files could be exported via the WordPress export tool, which can be found in administration panel under Tools -> Export -> WordPress.
 Finally, type the hexo migrate command to finish the import.

 ```
 hexo migrate wordpress <source>